Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported disks: Sample Selection, Observations, and Data Reduction

 \subsection{Sample selection}

 We chose nine galaxies from the SDSS- and Markarian-selected single-dish sample of LCBGs that \citet{CG04} observed with the Green Bank Telescope (GBT).
 We also included an additional SDSS galaxy (SDSS0125+0110) in our sample, selected from the single-dish sample of LCBGs that Garland et al. (in prep) observed with Arecibo.
 The Garland et al. samples were chosen for their blue colors, high luminosities, and compact appearances similar to properties outlined by \citet[][see \citet{CG04} for a more detailed discussion of the selection criteria]{W04}.
 We selected sources that had not been previously observed in H \textsc{I} emission at high resolution with interferometers.
 The galaxies we observed span the full range of colors of the GBT sample, but do not include the very brightest or most compact galaxies in the GBT sample that \citet{CG04} observed.
-We made sure to include galaxies with and without companions.
-We show the optical properties of the galaxies in our sample in Table \ref{fig:obssummary} calculated using SDSS Data Release 7 magnitudes and radii \citep[DR7,][]{A09} using the equations in Section 2.1.2 of \citet{CG04}.
+We made sure to include galaxies with and without known optical companions.
+We show the optical properties of the galaxies in our sample in Table \ref{fig:obssummary} calculated using SDSS Data Release 9 magnitudes and radii \citep[DR9,][]{DR9} using the equations in Section 2.1.2 of \citet{CG04}.
 The galaxies in our sample were strong detections in single-dish H \textsc{I} observations \citep{CG04}, which makes them good candidates for interferometer observations.
 The galaxies in our sample have heterogeneous morphologies, including isolated spiral galaxies, galaxies with tidal tails, multiple galaxies in a common H \textsc{I} envelope, galaxies with distant companions, and galaxies with disturbed gas components.
 One source (SDSS1319+5253) contains three galaxies in a common H \textsc{I} envelope, one of which (SBS 1317+523B) is an LCBG.
-The galaxy that was not included in the original \citet{CG04} sample (SDSS0125+0110) is not consistent with LCBG optical parameters when using the photometry of DR7.
-As its optical properties remain close to the LCBG optical cuts described by \citet{W04}, and remain within optical properties described by other authors \citep[for example, ][]{G97}, we include it in our analysis.
+The galaxy that was not included in the original \citet{CG04} sample (SDSS0125+0110) is not consistent with the LCBG optical parameters defined by \citet{W04} when using the photometry of DR9, though it is consistent with these optical parameters when using the photometry of SDSS Data Release 4 (DR4), which \citet{CG04} used to select the original local LCBG sample.
+As its optical properties remain close to the LCBG optical cuts described by \citet{W04}, are within the defined LCBG optical parameters when using the photometry of earlier SDSS data releases, and remain within optical properties of LCBGs as described by other authors \citep[for example,][]{G97}, we include it in our analysis.
 We discuss each galaxy individually in the Appendix.